VibrantStarling/make-protein-atlas/README.md

 **General usage:**

-If you do not specify any of the flags (-D, \-M, or \-F), then it will run the whole pipeline by default.
+If you do not specify any of the flags (-D, -M, or -F), then it will run the whole pipeline by default.

+`-D` - downloads PXD accessions with pridepy

+`-M` - converts raw files to mzML

+`-F` - runs the peptide search and QC

 ```
 bash process-pxd.sh -l pxd-list [-b database.fasta] [-q python-qc-directory] [-s slurm-script-directory] [-p fragger-params-directory] [-D] [-M] [-F]
 ```

 ***This script is functional, but not optimised, so you may need a specific file layout for it (as arranged in this reposiotory).
-However, in theory, you could have one folder for all the scripts and just supply that one file to each of the directory options (-q, \-s, \-p)***
+However, in theory, you could have one folder for all the scripts and just supply that one file to each of the directory options (-q, -s, -p)***

 **You will need:**

 1. **A PXD list.** A list of PXD accessions and the type of data in them.
 Accession and type are delimited by a tab, and each row has a separate entry.
 Type defines which MS-fragger params file will be used.
-It will always look for the pattern of `fragger\_${type}.params`, where `${type}` could be filled in with `LM` to make `fragger\_LM.params`.
+It will always look for the pattern of `fragger_${type}.params`, where `${type}` could be filled in with `LM` to make `fragger_LM.params`.
 If you make a new .params file, make sure it follows that naming convention.
 ```
 PXD015269  TMT
 PXD033642  TMT